Timbisha: History

 The Timbisha have lived in the Death Valley region of North America for over a thousand years.
 They were originally known as Panamints, as was their Uto-Aztecan language.
 The band traditionally was very small in size, and linguists estimate that fewer than 200 individuals ever spoke Panamint Shoshone.
+Estimates for the pre-contact populations of most native groups in California have varied substantially.
+(See Population of Native California.)
+Alfred L. Kroeber put the combined 1770 population of the Timbisha (Koso) and Chemehuevi at 1,500.
+He estimated the population of the Timbisha and Chemehuevi in 1910 as 500.
+Julian Steward's figures for Eastern California are about 65 persons in Saline Valley, 150-160 persons in Little Lake (springs) and the Coso Range, about 100 in northern Panamint Valley, 42 in northern Death Valley, 29 at Beatty, and 42 in the Belted Range.

+Archaeological evidence substantiates trade between the Coso People and other Native American tribes.
+For example, they traded with the Chumash people, then located in present-day Ventura, Santa Barbara, and San Luis Obispo counties.
+This was confirmed by archaeological recovery of a kind of obsidian, which has been chemically fingerprinted as belonging to the Coso culture and territory, but was discovered in coastal California prehistoric sites in San Luis Obispo County, California.

+Post-contact

-Euro-Americans first made contact with the Timbisha Shoshone during the California Gold Rush of 1849, but whites quickly moved on to the gold fields, leaving the Shoshone homeland with its current daunting name.
+Euro-Americans first made contact with the Timbisha Shoshone during the California Gold Rush of 1849, but whites quickly moved on to the gold fields, renaming the Shoshone homeland Death Valley.
 Sustained contact occurred during the 1860s through the 1880s, when a stream of ranchers, miners, and homesteaders migrated to Death Valley, patenting the few springs and fertile plots of land in Death Valley.
 White settlers, using their knowledge of law, gained title to the Valley's scarce water and other resources, pushing the native Shoshones to inferior lands.
 Shoshones were prohibited from using springs, while the settler's livestock destroyed plants necessary for tribal subsistence.
 Aboriginal lands taken from the band now include the Furnace Creek Inn and surrounding golf course.
 The federal government failed to recognize the Timbisha Shoshone as a tribe, and like many small rancheria bands in California, it also failed to protect the Shoshone's rights as indigenous peoples.
 Belatedly, the Bureau of Indian Affairs did help Hungry Bill patent 160 acres of land in a canyon bordering Death Valley in 1908.
 The agency later secured an allotment of land for Robert Thompson at Warm Springs in Death Valley.
 In 1928, federal Indian agents also created a small rancheria, "Indian Ranch" to the east of Death Valley for Timbisha Shoshone Panamint Bill and his extended family.
 Though band members lacked federal acknowledgment of their tribal or indigenous status, several Timbisha Shoshone attended the federal Sherman and Carson Indian Boarding Schools during the early twentieth century.